Migrate content to Umbraco 15

 You can track the progress of the migration in the logs.

-It is advised to clean up old content versions before upgrading.
+It is advised to before upgrading.
 This will make the migration run faster.

 It is possible to parallelize the content migration.
 This will speed up the migration for large sites.